Street homeless people over winter months

 If you come across someone that you believe may be street homeless or roofless and in need of help, we may be able to help them.

 If you come across someone you believe may be homeless and in need of help, please advise them to go to our Customer Service Centre on Danestrete or to call 01438 242242.

-After contact has been made, A caseworker from our Housing Options team will assess and complete a referral form which could be to Stevenage Haven or North Herts Sanctuary.
-They both operate on a referral basis and will take people of any age.
+After contact has been made, A caseworker from our Housing Options team will assess and complete a referral form which could be to Stevenage Haven - North Herts Sanctuary.
+They operate on a referral basis and will take people of any age.

 Clients will have access to shared bathroom facilities, a laundry and will be given a hot evening meal.